BarGenossar/MISFEAT/README.md

     - 0.5
     - 0.25

-- Run Each one of the baseline over (but in a different script)
+- Run Each one of the baseline over (but in a different script) the view